Bio

 2011 At Last, Spring, William Ris Gallery, Stone Harbor, NJ

-2009 Selected works, William Ris Gallery, Stone Harbor, NJ
+2009 Intimate Feasts, William Ris Gallery, Stone Harbor, NJ

-Intimate Feasts, Benjamin N. Cordozo School of Law, New York, NY
+2009 Intimate Feasts, Benjamin N. Cardozo School of Law, New York, NY

 2008 Intimate Feasts, SOMA New Art Gallery, Cape May, NJ

-Festa della Vita, The Gallery at Blue Streak Wine & Spirits, Long Island City, NY
+2007 Festa della Vita, Blue Streak Wine & Spirits Gallery, Long Island City, NY

 1992 Subway Stories, New York Transit Museum, Brooklyn, NY

-1991 In Person, Dance Theater Workshop, DTW Gallery, New York, NY
+1991 In Person, Dance Theater Workshop Gallery, New York, NY

-1990 Reverence, Riverside Church, The Cloister Gallery, New York, NY
+1990 Reverence, Cloister Gallery, Riverside Church, New York, NY

-1988 Selected Works, Bronx Museum of the Arts, Beth Abraham Satellite Gallery, Bronx, NY
+1988 Beth Abraham Satellite Gallery, Bronx Museum of the Arts, Bronx, NY

 1987 North by South, Port Authority Bus Terminal, New York, NY